starcitizen-lug/knowledge-base/wiki/Manual-Installation.md

 _Distributions using systemd: Manjaro / Antergos / Arch / Arch-based (probably) / Ubuntu (and probably derivatives) / Fedora_

+* Create a new drop-in config file: `/etc/systemd/systemd.conf.d/filelimit.conf`
-* Add the following line to /etc/systemd/system.conf: `DefaultLimitNOFILE=524288`
+* Add the following line to the file: `DefaultLimitNOFILE=524288`

 _Distributions that use /etc/security/limits.conf_